gurpreetsingh91/Political-Fake-News-Detection/README.md

 1. Clone the project

-2. change the path of the dataset at line 189 of ObjectiveSensational_SVMClassifier by adding the right path to train_path.
+2. Change the path of the dataset at line 189 of ObjectiveSensational_SVMClassifier by adding the right path to train_path.

 3. Run the code